 The coronavirus has had the Netherlands in its grip for quite some time now.
 In this article, we give an overview for entrepreneurs of the measures taken.
 Do you want to learn more about the impact of the coronavirus crisis on the Arnhem – Nijmegen – Wageningen area?
 We collect news stories, webinars, support options and more on our coronavirus page!

-Since a package of emergency measures was first announced by the cabinet, some changes have been implemented to said measures.
+Since a package of emergency measures was first announced by the cabinet, some changes have been implemented.
+The emergency package made way for a support and recovery package.
 Some new conditions and types of support were also introduced.
-The duration of the measures was extended to October.
+The duration of the package has been extended to 2021.
 The article below has been supplemented.

 SME Credit Guarantee Scheme (BMKB)

 The BMKB (‘Borgstelling midden- en kleinbedrijf’) supports entrepreneurs during the coronavirus crisis.
 They can use the scheme to get a bridge loan or to up their overdraft limit.
 Since its inception, the scheme has been expanded.
 This expansion entails that the credit guarantee has been upped from 50 percent to 75 percent, so that banks can increase credit more easily and quickly, and business can borrow more and sooner.
 The duration of the credit has been extended to four years, so that entrepreneurs have more time for repayment.